Accessibility Connections

 Note: Never use "Print as PDF" to create a PDF from any software or browser.
 The resulting PDF is not accessible.

-When you are presenting to a in-person audience, you can enable auto-captions, as well as subtitles in another language. will appear directly on your slides.
+When you are presenting to an in-person audience, you can enable auto-captions, as well as subtitles in another language. will appear directly on your slides.
 This can be helpful if there's a lot of competing noise in the environment or for audience members who are hard of hearing or who speak another language.

 Follow Micorsoft's instructions for enabling captions and subtitles in PowerPoint for Windows, Mac and Web.